 - What: Premium outdoor goods

-In his Ted talk, Sinek used Apple as an illustration to show the Golden Circle.
+In his Ted talk, Sinek used Apple to illustrate the Golden Circle.

-- Why: Everything we do, we believe in challenging the status quo.
+- Why: We believe in challenging the status quo in everything we do.
 We believe in thinking differently.

-- How: We disrupt the existing quo by creating goods that are aesthetically pleasing, straightforward to use, and user-friendly.
+- How: We disrupt the existing quo by creating aesthetically pleasing, straightforward, and user-friendly goods.